-Little Jokes in Times of War, written, directed and performed by emerging artist, Charlotte Salusinszky, is back for a return season.
-It will be performed at Kings Cross Theatre from July 21 – 31, presented by Shopfront Arts Co-Op in association with KXT bAKEHOUSE Theatre.
+Little Jokes in Times of War, written, directed and performed by emerging artist, Charlotte Salusinszky, is finally back for a return season.
+It's presented by Shopfront Arts Co-Op in association with KXT bAKEHOUSE Theatre.

 First developed and performed in 2020 for Shopfront’s ArtsLab Residency, Little Jokes in Times of War is a one-woman autobiographical performance which centres on the role of Salusinszky’s grandmother in her family’s escape from Hungary in 1956.